RxLaboratory/Ramses/src-docs/docs/components/addons/maya.md

 ![](../../img/maya/open.png)

 It is not needed to go down all the hierarchy to select a file to open; if you just select an item and a step, *Ramses* will automatically open or import the corresponding latest version of the main resource.
+It works the same way when importing items: you don't need to go all the way down to select the files you want to import; by selecting just the main file, *Ramses* will import everything available, or, if you're using an [extension](maya-extend.md) of the *Add-on* such as the [*Rubika Flavor*](maya-rubika.md), it will pass all the files to the extension so it can automatically manage the import for you.

 When importing an item, *Ramses* will also trigger custom import scripts registered by the pipeline tools or an extension of the *Maya Add-on*, such as the [*Rubika Flavor*](maya-rubika.md).
 This is one way of automating your workflow, by just registering scripts to be called when publishing and importing items.